Treatment for Fibromyalgia

 Antidepressant medication can also help relieve the pain of some people with fibromyalgia.

-They increase the levels of certain chemicals that carry messages to and from the brain, known as neurotransmitters.
+They increase the levels of certain chemicals, known as neurotransmitters, that carry messages to and from the brain.

 Low levels of neurotransmitters can be a factor in fibromyalgia, and it is believed that increasing levels can alleviate the generalized pain associated with the disease.

 There are different types of antidepressants.
-The choice of medication depends largely on the severity of your symptoms and any side effects that the medication may cause.
+The choice of medication depends mainly on the severity of your symptoms and any side effects the medication may cause.

 Antidepressants used to treat fibromyalgia include: